haroon407/Thesis-PerformanceModelling/README.md

 - '/Performance Modelling/fabcar-kafka/' consists of client for 2 organizations with 2 peers each and with Kafka orderering service with one orderer. '/Performance Modelling/fabric-kafka/' consists of the network code for respective architecture.
 - '/Performance Modelling/fabcar-raft/' consists of client for 2 organizations with 2 peers each and with Raft orderering service with seven orderer. '/Performance Modelling/first-network-raft/' consists of the network code for respective architecture.
 - '/Performance Modelling/fabcar-three-org/' consists of client for 3 organizations with 2 peers each and with solo orderer. '/Performance Modelling/three-org-network/' consists of the network code for respective architecture.

+## How to run Performance Modelling (OSX)

+### Step 1: Start network (OSX)
+1. First of all make sure Hyperledger Fabric v1.4.4 environment is setup
+2. In order to run any of the networks mentioned in 'Performance Modelling (Folder Structure)' section, open cmd and navigate to its respective client folder.
+For instance for network with raft ordering service open cmd and navigate to '/Performance Modelling/fabcar-raft/'.
+3. In order to start the network using GoLang chaincode use command `./startFabric.sh go`
+4. In order to start the network using Javascript chaincode use command `./startFabric.sh javascript`
+5. In order to start the network using Java chaincode use command `./startFabric.sh java`
+6. In order to start the network using Typescript chaincode use command `./startFabric.sh typescript`

+### Step 2: Using Javascript client to interact with the network (OSX)
+1. Once the network is up, there are clients implemented in java, javascript, typescript and javascript-low-level.
+Throughout performance modeling we only used the Javascript client irrespective of chaincode language.
+2. In order to execute javascript client, open cmd and navigate to respective client's javascript folder.
+For instance since we are running network with raft ordering service as per Step 1 instructions, so we have to open cmd and navigate to '/Performance Modelling/fabcar-raft/javascript/' folder.
+3. Execute `rm -rf wallet` to remove any previous user keys stored in wallet
+4. Execute `node enrollAdmin.js` to enroll the admin on the network
+5. Execute `node registerUser.js` to register the user on the network
+6. Execute `node query.js` to query the chaincode 'queryAllCars' function with argument for complexity function '10' and '1'
+7. Execute `node invoke.js` to create 10 random Cars.
+8. The chaincode function and arguments details can be seen in the '/Performance Modelling/fabcar_documentation.md' and therefore the query.js or invoke.js can be updated accordingly to execute required chaincode function with respective parameters.